adamzvolanek/DevRackDocs/sonarr.md

 ### Settings --> Profiles

-Delete the following quality profiles:

-- 'SD'
-- 'HD-1080p'
-- 'HD-720p'
+#### Quality Profiles

-Modify 'Any' by renaming it to 'Any(Czech)' and change the Language to Czech.
-Also modify it by excluding these Qualities:
+Modify 'HD-720p/1080p' by renaming it to 'Standard', check the "Upgrades Allowed" box, and Upgrade Until 'Bluray-1080p'.
+Verify the following qualifies are selected and de-selected:

+- [ ] Bluray-2160p Remux
+- [ ] Bluray-2160p
+- [ ] WEB 2160p
+- [ ] HDTV-2160p
+- [X] Bluray-1080p Remux
+- [X] Bluray-1080p
+- [X] WEB 1080p
+- [X] Bluray-720p
+- [X] WEB 720p
+- [ ] Raw-HD
+- [X] HDTV-1080p
+- [X] HDTV-720p
+- [X] DVD
-- BR-DISK, Remux-2160p, Bluray-2160p, WEB 2160p, HDTV-2160p, and Remux-1080p.
+- [X] WEB 480p
-- Exclude all qualities below 'WEB 480p'
+- [ ] SDTV
+- [ ] Unknown

+Select 'Save'.

-Modify 'HD-720p/1080p' by renaming it to 'Any'.
+Modify 'SD' by renaming it to 'Ultra-HD', check the "Upgrades Allowed" box, and Upgrade Until 'Bluray-2160p'.
+Verify the following qualifies are selected and de-selected:

+- [X] Bluray-2160p Remux
+- [X] Bluray-2160p
+- [X] WEB 2160p
+- [X] HDTV-2160p
+- [X] Bluray-1080p Remux
+- [X] Bluray-1080p
+- [x] WEB 1080p
+- [ ] Bluray-720p
+- [ ] WEB 720p
+- [ ] Raw-HD
+- [ ] HDTV-1080p
+- [ ] HDTV-720p
+- [ ] DVD
+- [ ] WEB 480p
+- [ ] SDTV
+- [ ] Unknown

+Delete the any remaining quality profiles.

+#### Language Profiles

+Create an profile named 'Anime' with only "Japanese" and "English" selected.
+Arrange "Japanese" to be above "English".

+Create an profile named 'Czech' with only "Czech" and "English" selected.
+Arrange "Czech" to be above "English".

+Create an profile named 'English' with only "English" selected.

+#### Release Profiles

 Under Release Profiles, create a new profile named 'HEVC'.
-Check 'Enable Profile' and in 'Preferred' enter `x265` wiht a score of 10 and `x264` with a score 5.
+Check 'Enable Profile' and in 'Preferred' enter `x265` with a score of 10 and `x264` with a score 5.

 ### Settings --> Indexers